 Showrunners explained

 The nature of television production requires a team effort.
-In order to put out a TV show every week for months at a time, a number of writers, producers, and directors are needed to pull it off.
+In order to put out a TV show every week for months at a time, a number of screenwriters, producers, and directors are needed to pull it off.
 The TV Producers job description is quite a bit more involved than one might think.

 If you consider the scaled of something like Game of Thrones, each season is essentially like shooting 10 movies at the same time.
 Perhaps that's why there are TWO Game of Thrones showrunners, not just one.